UWB-ACM/Hackathon-Docs-2020/_docs/aws_resources.md

 ##### Export Data to JSON By Hand

-DynamoDB does not have inbuilt exporting of .JSON files, but it is not to difficult to get your information exported with using Data Pipeline, or Lambda.
+DynamoDB does not have inbuilt exporting of .JSON files, but it is not too difficult to export your information using Data Pipeline or Lambda.
 It is a bit of a brute force solution, but it is simple and functional.

 To do so, follow the steps listed above to export a .CSV file.
 Then, convert that .CSV file into .JSON.
 It's that easy!